Tutorial: Integrate Workday with Azure Active Directory

 In this section, you create a user called Britta Simon in Workday.
 Work with Workday Client support team to add the users in the Workday platform.
 Users must be created and activated before you use single sign-on.

-When you click the Workday tile in the Access Panel, you should get automatically signed-on to your Workday application.
+When you select the Workday tile in the Access Panel, you should be automatically signed in to the Workday for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.